Tail-induced spin-orbit effect in the gravitational radiation of compact binaries: 4PN spin secular evolution

 [Note that the latter expression depends on the specific definition of the spin one is using, i.e. in the present case the Newtonian spin defined for extended bodies by \eqref{SA}; for the spin variable used in \cite{FBB06,BBF06} the expression is expected to be different, but still in the form of a total time derivative.]

-The results \eqref{dSA25PN} or \eqref{eq:delta_S1_dot} show that there is no secular evolution for the spin at the dominant 2.5PN order.
+The results \eqref{dSA25PN} or \eqref{eq:delta_S1_dot} show that there is no secular evolution for the spin at the dominant 2.5PN order (see also \cite{Ger00} and references therein for related discussions).
 Note that this conclusion actually applies to any spin variable at dominant order.
 However it has been shown in Ref.~\cite{W05} that in the case of the constant-magnitude spin there is also no secular evolution of the spins at the next-to-leading 3.5PN order in the radiation reaction.
 At next-to-leading order this result \cite{W05} applies specifically to the constant-magnitude spins and uses the radiation reaction acceleration up to the 3.5PN order.

 We now extend the argument by including the higher-order 4PN correction term (i.e. 1.5PN radiation-reaction order) which is known to be due to gravitational wave tails \cite{BD88,B97}.
 That extension is actually straightforward since it basically needs only the Newtonian result \eqref{dSA25PN}.
 The reason is that including the effect of tails in the radiation reaction simply amounts to replacing the source Newtonian quadrupole moment $I_{ij}$ by the tail-corrected expression \cite{B97}